cta-wave/dpctf-deploy/README.md

 ### Host machine requirements

-- on Linux:
+- on Linux (applies also for macOS and Windows with WSL2):
   - docker
   - docker-compose
   - git
-- on Windows 11:
+- on Windows (without WSL2):
   - Docker-Desktop
     - To access docker the user requires admin permissions (or a special configuration which is out of scope for this guide)
   - git